bobyard/.github/profile/README.md

 ## This is Bob Yard NFT Marketplace:carrot:
-Bob Yard - a NFT Market place built on SUI that aims to make NFT swaping possible on top of the traditional buying & selling of NFTs.
+Bob Yard - a NFT marketplace built on ROOCH that aims to make NFT swapping possible on top of the traditional buying & selling of NFTs.
 ### Core Value
-We believed in the potential of SUI and MOVE language.
-And we would like to be the most user friendly NFT market place in SUI ecosystem.
+We believed in the potential of ROOCH and MOVE language.
+And we would like to be the most user friendly NFT marketplace in ROOCH ecosystem.
 What's more, we would like to make direct NFT swap possible on our platform, as we aim build a platform for you to display your inventories and request trades directly with other accounts.

 #### Repositories introduction
 *Will Add soon*